-Calling Listen on a Preconnection with a multicast group address specified as the Remote Endpoint Identifier will trigger the Transport Services Implementation to join the multicast group to receive Messages.
+Calling Listen on a Preconnection with a multicast group specified on the Remote Endpoint will join the multicast group to receive Messages.
 This Listener will create one Connection for each Remote Endpoint sending to the group, with the Local Endpoint Identifier specified as a group address.
 The set of Connection objects created forms a Connection Group.
 The receiving interface can be restricted by passing it as part of the LocalSpecifier or queried through the Message Context on the Messages received (see Section 9.1.1 for further details).